 Subtle Cultural Differences

-Things like a tax on top of item purchases and tipping at restaurants bothered me way more than they should have!
-I felt like I was being lied to, I was being bamboozled!
+Things like a tax on top-of-item purchases and tipping at restaurants bothered me way more than they should have- I felt like I was being lied to, that I was being bamboozled.
 A flurry of questions and varied emotions would come rushing in.
 I felt deceived every time I went out to make purchases.
 Why do we tip?
 Why must we charge a hidden tax on top of the retail cost?
 Do I really have to do monkey math as I peruse aisles to determine how much this is all going to REALLY cost me?
 It was frustrating that we couldn’t just have items priced wholly like I had grown accustomed to.
 I found myself keeping purchases to a bare minimum and intentionally avoiding contact with establishments.
 I felt a deep loathing of the taxation and tipping philosophy of our culture.

 Managing Perspectives Through Articulation